Manuel Muñoz (writer): Writing career

 Muñoz's early writing appeared in various publications, notably Rush Hour, Swink, Epoch, Glimmer Train, Edinburgh Review, and Boston Review.
 His first collection of short stories, Zigzagger, was published in 2003.
 Most of the stories in this first tome are set in the rural towns of the Central Valley of California, which resemble his hometown of Dinuba.
 Muñoz has noted that the Central Valley has functioned as "reservoir of creativity" for him.
 David Ebershoff in a review for the Los Angeles Times wrote, "Muñoz has created a wholly authentic vision of contemporary California— one that has little to do with coastlines, cities or silicon. ...
-[Zigzagger] heralds the arrival of a gifted and sensitive writer."
-Helena María Viramontes wrote that "Zigzagger is not merely a contribution to Latina/o letters, but a major breakthrough."
+Zigzagger heralds the arrival of a gifted and sensitive writer."
+Helena Maria Viramontes wrote that "Zigzagger is not merely a contribution to Latina/o letters, but a major breakthrough."

 His second collection of short fiction, The Faith Healer of Olive Avenue, was shortlisted for the 2007 Frank O'Connor International Short Story Award.
 Like Zigzagger, The Faith Healer of Olive Avenue takes place in a small community in the Central Valley.
 Jeff Turrentine of The New York Times wrote of the collection: "His stories are far too rich to be classified under the limiting rubrics of "gay" or "Chicano" fiction; they have a softly glowing, melancholy beauty that transcends those categories and makes them universal."

-In his first novel, What You See In The Dark (2011), Muñoz moves away from the familiar rural settings of the Central Valley to the set of Alfred Hitchcock's Psycho in 1950s Bakersfield, California.
+In his first novel, What You See in the Dark (2011), Muñoz moves away from the familiar rural settings of the Central Valley to the set of Alfred Hitchcock's Psycho in 1950s Bakersfield, California.
 Muñoz uses the second person singular to draw his reader into the novel.
-A starred review in Publishers Weekly called What You See In The Dark a "stellar first novel. [...]
+A starred review in Publishers Weekly called What You See in the Dark a "stellar first novel. [...]
 The lyrical prose and sensitive portrayal of the crime's ripple effect in the small community elevate this far beyond the typical noir."